Abdominoplasty After Weight Loss

 When a person gains weight, their skin stretches to accommodate the increased volume of fat cells.
 Additionally, the abdominal muscles weaken, and stretch marks form.
 The increase of fat in the intra-abdominal area leads to muscle separation (diastasis recti) in the midline.
 This can be pronounced especially for women after pregnancy.

 Significant weight loss also contributes to weakened abdominal muscles and poor core strength.
-It is difficult to perform everyday tasks that require core stability, such as bending, lifting, and twisting with weakened abdominal muscles.
+It is difficult to perform everyday tasks that require core stability, such as bending, lifting, and twisting, with weakened abdominal muscles.

-Abdominoplasty addresses this issue by incorporating a procedure called plication (diastasis recti repair) during the surgery.
+Abdominoplasty targets this issue by incorporating a procedure called plication (diastasis recti repair) during the surgery.
 Plication involves suturing the weakened or separated abdominal muscles, tightening them to create a firmer and more toned abdominal wall.

 Surgical Techniques Abdominoplasty After Weight Loss